 - 26. Per contra, learned senior counsel for the respondents supported the Judgment under challenge.
 It was submitted that there was no infirmity in the appellant being tried separately as he was charged under the NDPS Act and under Sections 40 & 46 of the BSF Act read with Section 25 of the NDPS Act. - 27.
 It was urged that Subedar Didar Singh was tried and convicted by GSFC and sentence of forfeiture of ten years of service for the purpose of pension and severe reprimand were handed out; Sub.
-N. K. Satpal was tried by GSFC and inflicted with reduction to the rank of Lance Naik (L/NK), and Constable Keshav Singh tried bv the GSFC and awarded sentence rigorous imprisonment for 45 days in force custody.
-It was contended that the appellant cannot derive benefit from the discharge of the two purported smugglers as they were charged with the offence of placing the contraband substance on the spot from where it was recovered, while the appellant was charged under Section 25 of the NDPS Act.
-It was submitted that the contraband items could not have been taken outside the area controlled by the Force, which was under the overall control of the appellant, to the Pakistani side without it having passed through the gates which were manned by the personnel of the Force.
-Further, it was submitted that Surjit Singh @ Pahalwan was given relief by quashing the FIR concerned, as he able was to establish his incarceration in jail on the date of the incident.
+N. K. Satpal was tried by GSFC and inflicted with reduction to the rank of Lance Naik (L/NK), and Constable Keshav Singh by the GSFC and awarded sentence rigorous imprisonment for 45 days in force custody.
+It was contended that the appellant cannot derive from the discharge of the two benefit purported smugglers as they were charged with the offence of placing the contraband substance on the spot from where it was recovered, while the appellant was charged under Section 25 of the NDPS Act. submitted that the contraband items could not have been taken outside the area controlled by the Force, which was under the overall control of the appellant, to the Pakistani side without it having through the gates which were manned by the personnel of the Force.
+Further, it was submitted that Surjit Singh @ Pahalwan was given relief by quashing the FIR concerned, as he was able to establish incarceration in jail on the date of the incident.

-28. Learned counsel submitted that as per the secret information received by the appellant, the Jerrycans of Acetic Anhydride were placed near the international borders by the two smugglers with the help of the officials of the Force and even if the said two persons were the lead perpetrators, the role of the appellant and other officers/personnel of the Force, in aiding such movement was established.
-It was submitted that the appellant was overall command of the area and is, responsible for the incidents narrated hereinbefore.
+28. Learned counsel submitted that as per the secret information received by the appellant, the Jerrycans Anhydride placed Acetic were near international borders by the two smugglers with the help of the officials of the Force and even if the said two persons were the lead perpetrators, the role of the appellant and other officers/personnel of the Force, in aiding such movement was clearly established.
+It was submitted that the appellant was overall command of the and is, in area responsible for the incidents narrated hereinbefore.